anuraghazra/github-readme-stats/readme.md

 ## Deploy on your own Vercel instance

-As explained [above](#important-notice) the GitHub API only [allows 5k requests per hour per user account](https://docs.github.com/en/graphql/overview/resource-limitations), the public Vercel instance hosted on `https://github-readme-stats.vercel.app/api` could possibly hit the rate limiter (see #1471).
+As explained [above](#important-notice), the GitHub API only [allows 5k requests per hour per user account](https://docs.github.com/en/graphql/overview/resource-limitations), the public Vercel instance hosted on `https://github-readme-stats.vercel.app/api` could possibly hit the rate limiter (see #1471).
 Because of this, we have limited the public API to only fetch the first 100 repositories with stars and languages.
 As a result, for a very active GitHub account, the language, stars and commits results might be off when using the public API.
-These limits do not apply when you deploy [your own Vercel instance](#deploy-on-your-own-vercel-instance), so in that case, you do not have to worry about anything!
+You can disable these [rate limit protections](#disable-rate-limit-protections) using Vercel environment variables when you deploy [your own Vercel instance](#deploy-on-your-own-vercel-instance), so in that case, you will have more accurate results and do not have to worry about downtime!
 Click on [the deploy button](https://vercel.com/import/project?template=https://github.com/anuraghazra/github-readme-stats) and follow the video or step-to-step guides below to get started! :rocket:

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/anuraghazra/github-readme-stats)